 H - A study of major literary forms and methods of interpretation.
-(Formerly ENGL 140)

-ENGL&113-Intro to Poetry Cr: 5 Wkly hrs: 5 hours Lecture
+ENGL&113-Intro to Poetry Wkly hrs: 5 hours Lecture

-H - The course covers ten of the most studied modern poets.
+H - The course covers a selection of poets writing in English.
 The nature and development of their poetry and its distinguishing features.
 Also considers several schools of literary criticism.
-(Formerly ENGL 143)